Efficient Video Prediction via Sparsely Conditioned Flow Matching: Method

 \subsection{Flow Matching}

-Flow matching was introduced in \cite{lipman2022flow} as a simpler and more efficient alternative to diffusion models~\cite{Ho2020DenoisingDP} with the latter being a special case of it.
-One is given a data distribution $q(x)$ that is unknown, but can be sampled from.
-The aim of the flow matching is to learn a temporal vector field $v_t(x): [0, 1] \times \mathbb{R}^d \rightarrow \mathbb{R}^d$, such that the following ODE
+Flow matching was introduced in \cite{lipman2022flow} as a simpler albeit more general and more efficient alternative to diffusion models~\cite{Ho2020DenoisingDP}. \aram{A similar framework incorporating straight flows has also been proposed independently in \cite{liu2022flow, albergo2022building}.} We assume that we are given samples from an unknown data distribution $q(z)$.
+In our case, the data sample $z$ is the encoding of a video frame $x$ via VQGAN.
+The aim of flow matching is to learn a temporal vector field $v_t(z): [0, 1] \times \mathbb{R}^d \rightarrow \mathbb{R}^d$, with $t\in [0,1]$, such that the following ordinary differential equation (ODE)